-Real property acquisition tax, registration tax, and consumption tax are levied on the acquisition of real estate.
-Among them, real property acquisition tax and registration tax can be reduced under special treatments for a J-REIT, if the J-REIT satisfies certain requirements.
+Real property acquisition tax and registration tax are levied on an acquisition of real estate.
+Consumption tax is levied on a disposition of buildings but not land.
+Real property acquisition tax and registration tax can be reduced under special treatment applicable to J-REITs that can satisfy certain requirements.